Complete Shun Knives Review Guide: A New Perspective On Proven Success

 The Kai Corporation, and particularly Shun Cutlery, have done a great job of choosing awesome, higher-end materials for their kitchen knives.
 Not only do they utilize great materials, but they incorporate many different options throughout their different collections as you saw above in our reviews of each knife line.
 If you’re wondering why they do this, it’s because it allows them to reach different customers with different needs.

 A professional chef needs professional tools and also knows how to take care of them and can afford to buy the best.
 On the other hand, average home cooks like to have nice, sharp knives as well, but can’t afford $300 per knife.
-They also aren’t going to use them and put as much wear and tear on them either.
-For this reason, Shun comes out with a knife family that has lower-end steel to keep the costs down.
-Since that customer won’t use the knife nearly as often, a blade that won’t retain the edge as well doesn’t matter as much.
+They typically won’t put as much wear and tear on them either.
+For this reason, Shun uses a variety of steel options across it’s many collections to help control costs and offer sets at different price points.

 Here’s a detailed list of the steels that Shun typically uses in the core of their blades and what makes each of them special and unique.